ThiagoIsland/PokeCompendium/README.md

 # Features

 - Pokémon Information: Access detailed information about various Pokémon species.
-- Moves & Abilities: View the moves and abilities available for each Pokémon.
 - Search Functionality: Quickly search for specific Pokémon, moves, or abilities.
 - Real-Time Data: Integration with PokeAPI v2 ensures the data is always up to date.